IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab5.md

 ![](../images/new-project1.png)

 The implementation of the synchronous endpoint is in the class [FruitResource.java](https://github.com/nheidloff/workshop-quarkus-openshift-reactive-endpoints/blob/master/finish/rest-json-quickstart/src/main/java/org/acme/rest/json/FruitResource.java).
 The annotations @Path, @Get and @Produces are used to define the endpoint via [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services).
+To learn more about synchronous endpoints, check out the [Quarkus guide](https://quarkus.io/guides/rest-json).

 ```
 $ cd rest-json-quickstart/src/main/java/org/acme/rest/json/